Information for DNA Backlog Reduction Program Grantees

 The DNA Backlog Reduction Program is managed through an online system called the Grants Management System (GMS).
 GMS is where users submit applications, reports, Grant Adjustment Notices (GANs) and closeouts.

-The eligibility requirements, allowable and unallowable costs, and application requirements of the DNA Backlog Reduction Program are made in the solicitation posted after appropriations are made.
+The eligibility and application requirements of the DNA Backlog Reduction Program are made in the solicitation.

-Applicants and grantees of the DNA Backlog Reduction Program have specific programmatic guidelines to follow when building or modifying their budget.
-The budget worksheet with narrative sections is recommended for all awards.
+Applicants and grantees of the DNA Backlog Reduction Program have specific programmatic requirements to follow when building or modifying their budget.
+Please consult the appropriate fiscal year solicitation for details regarding allowable and unallowable costs.

 The OJP Financial Guide

-For questions about policies in the Financial Guide, please contact your program manager.
+For questions about policies in the Financial Guide or requirements in the solicitation, please contact your grant manager.

 Progress Reports and Performance Measures